Sukhjot-13/ats-resume-builder/README.md

 - `page.js`: The home page of the application.
 - `proxy.js`: A Next.js middleware that acts as the central authentication gatekeeper.
 It orchestrates authentication and authorization for all protected API routes and pages by using the helper logic from `src/lib/auth.js`.

+### `src/app/actions`

+- `getTemplates.js`: A server action that retrieves the list of available resume templates from the file system.

 ### `src/app/api`

 #### `auth`